Internal Deadline Requirement FAQ

 Your Grants Specialist will send you a proposal checklist with a target due date for each component to help you stay on track.
 Note that some components must be completed before others can be finalized, which is reflected in the timeline.
 For example, the list of UTC personnel and their roles, the project activities or task list, and subaward documents (if applicable), must all be finalized before the budget can be completed.
 Please take these considerations into account as you work towards the 5-business day deadline.

-- I missed the 10-day notification deadline, but I met the 5-day deadline for proposal components and Cayuse routing.
+- I missed the 11-business day notification deadline, but I met all other internal deadlines.
 Is my proposal still considered late?

 Technically, yes.
 The late notice means that the Pre-Award team will not have sufficient time to evaluate all potential compliance concerns.
-However, your Grants Specialist will recognize your effort to meet the 5-day deadline in a submission note.
+However, your Grants Specialist will recognize your effort to meet the other internal deadline in a submission note.

 - I missed the 5-day deadline.
 Does that mean my proposal can’t be submitted?